-F. APA Formatting and Style
+21 F. APA Formatting and Style

-- 1. APA style and format, e.g., no abstract is required, reference list, use headings in body of paper
+- 1. APA style and format, e.g., no abstract is required, reference list, use headings in body of paper.
+The expression of ideas is orderly, smooth, clear, and concise.

 - 2. Paragraphs form units of thought and links between paragraphs provide smooth transitions

 - 3. Written in a "academic voice"

 - 4. Cohesive organization of ideas

 - 5. Sentence structure

 - 6. Grammar

 - 7. Spelling

 - 8. Punctuation